In This Article

 When using their phones, people are more inclined to check their inboxes.

-Finding the major players in mobile-friendly design is the first step in producing mobile-friendly emails.
-These are screen size, connectivity, device orientation, different email clients, and other elements.
+Finding the significant players in mobile-friendly design is the first step in producing mobile-friendly emails.
+These are screen size, connectivity, device orientation, email clients, and other elements.
 A founder already has a benefit just being aware of these factors.

 The email marketing copywriter is responsible for creating high-quality content and converts.

 Without high-quality, engaging content, even the best email marketing techniques and designs are virtually meaningless.
-The copywriter’s initial objective is to persuade recipients to open a promotional email.
-Here are some questions to ask your email copywriter to get unique and awesome content.
+The copywriter initially aims to persuade recipients to open a promotional email.
+Here are some questions to ask your email copywriter to get unique and excellent content.

 A copywriter needs to conduct thorough research before actually penning down words.
-It is important for a copywriter to understand the concept and the idea of the campaign; only after understanding the campaign is the copywriter able to imbibe the brand tonality into the copy.
+A copywriter needs to understand the campaign’s concept and idea; only after understanding the campaign can the copywriter imbibe the brand tonality into the copy.